-1.2 List the most important legislation which applies to the: (a) telecoms; (b) audio-visual media distribution; and (c) internet sectors in your jurisdiction.
+1.2 List the most important legislation which applies to the: (a) telecoms, including internet; and (b) audio-visual media distribution sectors in your jurisdiction.

-The primary legislation relevant to telecommunications, audiovisual media distribution and the internet are:
+The primary legislation relevant to telecommunications and audiovisual media distribution are:

-- The Radio Communication Act B.E.
-2498 (as amended); - The Telecommunications Business Operation Act B.E.
-2544 (as amended): - The Broadcasting Business Act B.E.
-2551; - The Frequency Allocation Act B.E.
-2553 (as amended); - The Computer Crimes Act B.E.
-2550; and

-■ The Film and Video Act B.E.
-2551.
+- the Radio Communications Act B.E.
+2498 (as amended); - the Telecommunications Business Act B.E.
+2544 (as amended); - the Broadcasting Business Act B.E.
+2551; - the Frequency Allocation Act B.E.
+2553 (as amended); - the Computer Crimes Act B.E.
+2550 (as amended); and - the Film and Video Act B.E.
+2551 (as amended).